Nathan Carr and Milivoy Webber Memorial Prize

 Kay Adshead is a poet, playwright, performer, theatremaker and producer.
 She is published by Faber, Methuen, and Oberon, and has been nominated three times for the Susan Smith Blackburn Award.
 She is Artistic Director of award-winning UK-based theatre company Mama Quilla Productions.

-For the annual prize, Kay facilitates free writing workshops at the Alexandra Palace, London (open to all).
+For the Carr Webber prize, Kay facilitates free writing workshops at the Alexandra Palace, London (open to all).

 Read more